-(a) Marketing, Outreach and Referral Marketing by the Owner, where applicable (as may be outlined in Grantee's Cooperative Agreement or Inter-Agency Partnership Agreement), must be done in accordance with the Grantee's Affirmative Fair Housing Marketing Plan (HUD-92243-PRA) and all HUD Fair Housing and Equal Opportunity requirements.
-The purpose of the Plan and requirements is to assure that Eligible Families in the same housing market area have an equal opportunity to apply and be selected for an Assisted Unit regardless of their race, color, national origin, religion, sex, disability or familial status.

-(b) Management and maintenance.
+- (a) Marketing and Outreach The Grantee is responsible for identifying the target populations, developing methods for outreach, and referral and marketing, and maintaining waiting lists for these assisted units as outlined in the Grantee's Inter-Agency agreement and NOFA application.
+Marketing by the Owner, where applicable (as may be outlined in Grantee's Cooperative Agreement or Inter-Agency Partnership Agreement), must be done in accordance with the Grantee's Affirmative Fair Housing Marketing Plan (HUD-92243-PRA) and all HUD Fair Housing and Equal Opportunity requirements.
+The purpose of the Plan and requirements is to assure that Eligible Families in the same housing market area have an equal opportunity to apply and be selected for an Assisted Unit regardless of their race, color, national origin, religion, sex, disability or familial status. - (b) Management and maintenance.
 The Owner is responsible for all management functions, including screening of Eligible Applicants in accordance with the Grantee approved tenant selection plan, reexamination and verification of family income and composition, determination of family rent (total tenant payment, tenant rent and utility reimbursement), collection of rent, termination of tenancy and eviction, and performance of all repair and maintenance functions (including ordinary and extraordinary maintenance), and replacement of capital items.
 All functions must be performed in accordance with applicable nondiscrimination and equal opportunity requirements.
-Owner has tenant selection responsibilities apart from screening only as provided in the Inter-Agency Agreement.

-(c) Contracting for services.
+Owner has tenant selection responsibilities apart from screening only as provided in the Inter-Agency Agreement. - (c) Contracting for services.
 The Owner may contract with a private or public entity (except the Grantee) for performance of the services or duties required in paragraphs (a) and (b) of this section.
-However, such an arrangement does not relieve the Owner of responsibility for these services and duties.

-(d) Submission of financial and operating statements.
-The Grantee shall establish control measures with the Owner to meet the Grantee's financial requirements of submitting audited annual financial statements that comply with the requirements of OMB Circular A-133.

-(e) Use of project funds.
+However, such an arrangement does not relieve the Owner of responsibility for these services and duties. - (d) Submission of financial and operating statements.
+The Grantee shall establish control measures with the Owner to meet the Grantee's financial requirements of submitting audited annual financial statements that comply with the requirements of OMB Circular Super Circular. - (e) Use of project funds.
 Rental Assistance Payments must be used for the benefit of the Assisted Units.